wechto/paper/README.md

 MAPLE tries to model all possible transition dynamics in the out-of-support regions.
 A context encoder RNN is trained to produce latent codes given the episode history, and the encoder and policy are jointly optimized to maximize average performance across a large ensemble of pretained dynamics models.

+:curly_loop: [Supported Policy Optimization for Offline Reinforcement Learning](https://arxiv.org/pdf/2202.06239.pdf) :no_mouth:

+We present Supported Policy OpTimization (SPOT), which is directly derived from the theoretical formalization of the density based support constraint.
+SPOT adopts a VAEbased density estimator to explicitly model the support set of behavior policy.

 :curly_loop: [Batch Reinforcement Learning with Hyperparameter Gradients](http://ailab.kaist.ac.kr/papers/pdfs/LLVKK2020.pdf) :+1: :fire: :volcano: :fire: